 Odds are that as long as your phone is not brand new, you've taken a fair number of photos with it.
 Those images are so much more than a moment frozen in time; they contain delicious data ready to be splayed out and consumed.
 InFoto slurps up the EXIF data attached to your snapshots and builds some very cool-looking infographics from it.

 The app lets you generate a new infographic with a single tap, but you can also pull up the last data set instantly if nothing has changed.
+It can take a moment for InFoto to pull the data out of your images if you have a lot of them.
 Read More

 Appbrain, which we here at AP use to this day thanks to a few handful features that the Play Store still hasn't implemented, analyzed 140,000 Android apps and came up with a list of the top 10 ad networks.

 While they don't openly state the source of this data, I am willing to bet that it comes from analytics reported by their Ad Detector app which hit the Play Store a few months back.
 The app itself, much like Lookout Ad Network Detector, is very handy - it lets users figure out what ad networks, social SDKs, and even developer tools are used by apps installed on their devices.
 Read More